tomjoht/tomjoht.github.io/_posts/2016/6/2016-05-22-move-fast-and-document-things.md

 ---
-title: "Presentation recording: \"Move Fast And ...
+title: "Presentation recording: Move Fast And ...
 Document Things?
-Lessons learned in building documentation culture at a startup\", by Ruthie Bendor"
+Lessons learned in building documentation culture at a startup, by Ruthie Bendor"
 categories:
 - podcasts
 keywords: documentation, engineering, web design, internal engineering documentation
-summary: "During the May WTD meetup, Ruthie Bendor, a web engineer, gave a presentation titled 'Move Fast And ...
+summary: "During the May WTD meetup, Ruthie Bendor, a web engineer, gave a presentation titled Move Fast And ...
 Document Things?
-Lessons learned in building documentation culture at a startup'.
+Lessons learned in building documentation culture at a startup.
 This post contains the audio and video recording of her presentation."
 thumb: writethedocsthumb.png
 date: 2016-05-22
 categories: podcasts